grafana/terraform-provider-grafana/docs/resources/data_source_config.md

 The required arguments for this resource vary depending on the type of data source selected (via the 'type' argument).

-Use this resource for configuring multiple Data Souces, when that configuration (`json_data_encoded` field) requires circular reference like in the example below.
+Use this resource for configuring multiple datasources, when that configuration (`json_data_encoded` field) requires circular references like in the example below.

-> When using `grafana_data_source_config` resource, the corresponding `grafana_data_source` resources must contain `json_data_encoded` field ignored.
-Otherwise infinite update loop will occur.
+> When using the `grafana_data_source_config` resource, the corresponding `grafana_data_source` resources must have the `json_data_encoded` field ignored.
+Otherwise, an infinite update loop will occur.
+See the example below.

 ## Example Usage